Top 20 Questions about Terracotta Army

-FAQ on Terracotta Warriors
+FAQs on Terracotta Warriors and Horses

-Who: They were constructed by millions of laborers, on the order of Emperor Qin Shi Huang – the First Emperor of the Qin Dynasty (221-207 BC) and a unified China.
-The Prime Minister, Li Si, was appointed as the designer and director, and Zhang Han, a general then, was the construction supervisor.
+They were constructed by millions of laborers, under the order of Emperor Qin Shi Huang.
+His Prime Minister, Li Si, was appointed as the designer and director, and Zhang Han, a general then, was the construction supervisor.

 |See Size of Terracotta Warriors |